MuhammadMukhlis220/Porfotolio_Project/Saudi Arabia Used Car/README.md

 # About this repository:

-This repository contains a Machine Learning project to help the buyer, seller and the company about used cars using the [Saudi Arabia Used Car](https://www.kaggle.com/datasets/turkibintalib/saudi-arabia-used-cars-dataset) dataset.<br> <br>
+This repository contains a Machine Learning project to help the buyer, seller and the company about used cars using the [Saudi Arabia Used Car](https://www.kaggle.com/datasets/turkibintalib/saudi-arabia-used-cars-dataset) dataset.<br>
-Warning: **Some plot results not showing on github because using plotly express, you can see the plot by downloading the file first then opening it in jupyter or your vs code** <br> <br>
 Here the summary of the results of this project:
 ## **Business Problem Understanding**